 “Cult movie” is used way too often.
 What’s so unique about this movie that actually warrants this label?

-David Lynch has a reputation for crafting weird films, but nothing I’ve seen comes even close to matching this surreal experience.
-Even the craziest scenes from Mulholland Drive and Twin Peaks don’t maintain the consistent sense of dread and utter weirdness that pervades Eraserhead.
+David Lynch has a reputation for weird films, but nothing I’ve seen comes even close to matching this surreal experience.
+Even the craziest scenes from Mulholland Drive and Twin Peaks don’t maintain the sense of dread and utter weirdness that pervades Eraserhead.
 It’s definitely unique and is perfectly suited to midnight movies and special screenings.

 Does the story transcend the confines of its genre?